vitek-karas/binder-playground/docs/dynamic-component-loading.md

 * Pretty much all settings in `.runtimeconfig.json` and `.runtimeconfig.dev.json` will be ignored with the exception of runtime version (probably done through TFM) and additional probing paths.

 ## TODOs
-* Short description of `.deps.json` functionality - to demonstrate the capabilities we'll enable by using it.
 * Section about expected tooling experiences - what does it mean to build a "plugin" using .NET SDK and so on.
 * Section about settings/config knobs - env. variables, roll forward settings, command line arguments - which will have effect of component loading and which will be ignored and how.
 * Section about interactions of the new ALC with existing extension points of the binder (various events on `Assembly`, `AppDomain` and `AssemblyLoadContext`, interaction with other ALCs, native asset resolution extension points ...)